 - Mix a small amount of your emollient (around a teaspoonful) in the palm of your hand with a little warm water and spread it over damp or dry skin

 - Afterwards, rinse and gently pat the skin dry, being careful not to rub it.
-Emollients don’t foam like soap does but are still as effective at cleansing the skin1
+Most emollients (when used as body-wash alternatives or bath additives) don’t foam like soap does, but are still as effective at cleansing the skin1

 - If you are using your emollient as a body wash or bath additive, take extra care in the bath, shower or on a tiled floor, not to slip